 What we’re doing about COVID

 For more than 40 years the Center has supported the health and wellness of the most marginalized.
-We understand there is increasing concern amid the COVID Delta Variant and we want to assure you that the health and safety of our clients, staff, and community are of paramount importance.
+With the continuation of the pandemic and newly arising variants, we want to assure you that the health and safety of our clients, staff, and community are of paramount importance.
 We are closely monitoring the situation and following the advice of the Centers for Disease Control (CDC) the State and County Departments of Public Health.

 Experience severe symptoms or hospitalization if you are infected

-Spread illness to loved ones and community members
+Spread illness to vulnerable loved ones and community members

-The more vaccinated our community is, the safer we’ll all be, and the closer we’ll all be to returning to full sense of normalcy.
+The more vaccinated our community is, the safer we’ll all be, and the closer we will be to ending this pandemic.

-The virus mainly spreads between people who are in close contact with one another (within 6 feet) when an infected person coughs or sneezes and respiratory droplets from that person land in the mouth or nose or are possibly inhaled into the lungs of another person.
-It may also be possible that a person can get the virus by touching something that has the virus on it and then touching their mouth, nose, or possibly their eyes, but experts don’t believe this is the main way the virus spreads and not enough is known about how long the virus can live on surfaces.
+The virus mainly spreads between people who are in close contact with one another (within 6 feet) when an infected person coughs or sneezes and respiratory droplets from that person land in the mouth or nose or are possibly inhaled into the lungs of another person

 Disinfect your phone and other commonly touched items.